breconm/breconm/README.md

 - 💻 Rebuilding freeCodeCamp projects with responsive & accessible design
 - 🧰 Working with Git, PowerShell, Wireshark, HTML/CSS, and Linux CLI
 - 🌱 Exploring TailwindCSS & JavaScript deeper every day
-- 🎯 Learning through TryHackMe, Hack The Box, CS50, and Kevin Powell
+- 🎯 Learning through TryHackMe, Hack The Box, CS50 and so on.

 ---